-Our Students: Change Agents
+Our Students: Agents of Change

-From our first 90 students in 2014 to over 525 in 2019, Abukloi students are motivated learners.
+From our first 90 students in 2014 to over 650 in 2023, Abukloi students are motivated learners.
 They know the power of education to change their nation for the better.
 They are using what they learn to become change agents for peace, equality, and civil rights.

 Abukloi students lead their community in conversations about women's and girls' rights, gun laws, and unity between tribes.
 They use their education to help their families tackle food scarcity and health issues and the women have the courage to continue their education even after childbirth.